Maksym Del

 Elizaveta Korotkova, Agnes Luhtaru, Maksym Del, Krista Liin, Daiga Deksne, Mark Fishel

-preprint, 2019
+Preprint, 2019

 Phrase-based Unsupervised Machine Translation with Compositional Phrase Embeddings